 No doubt, in People v.
 Casciaro, 2015 IL App (2d) 131291, the strength of the case against all the suspects was thin.

-This, combined with the high profile status of the case (which involved the disappearance of a young victim) definitely pushed the state into cutting a deal with the devel to shore up a conviction against someone else.
+This, combined with the high profile status of the case (which involved the disappearance of a young victim) definitely pushed the state into cutting a deal to shore up a conviction against someone else.

 However, the Second District Appellate court did a great job of reminding us of the huge risks the State takes again when they depend (entirely) on the word of someone concerned with their own freedom.